steinwurf/steinwurf-docs/source/getting_started.rst

 to easily get new updates whenever a project is updated.

-If you don't want to type your GitHub username and password when downloading Kodo (and its dependencies), then we recommend using Git-over-SSH.
+If you don't want to type your GitHub username and password when downloading our main libraries (and their dependencies), then we recommend using Git-over-SSH.
 It is easy to configure SSH authentication on all platforms following this `Github guide`_.

 You don't have to use a passphrase, and you can skip Step 3.
-If you are using Windows, then run these commands in Git Bash (which is installed with msysgit).
+If you are using Windows, then run these commands in Git Bash.
 We don't recommend using "GitHub for Windows", so don't follow the Windows-specific guide (the generic guide is good for all platforms).